NomicFoundation/hardhat-ignition/examples/ts-sample/README.md

 # Hardhat Sample for Ignition

-This hardhat project is a variant of Hardhat's javascript sample project.
+This hardhat project is a variant of Hardhat's typescript sample project.

 ## Deploying